krajeshj/InstacartMBA/README.md

 ### Approach

+1. This is a Classification problem  an in particular a Binomial Classification - Either a user's order has a product that is reordered (1) or is not reordered (0)
-1. Appraoch will be similar to the one outlined in this blog post <http://blog.kaggle.com/2017/09/21/instacart-market-basket-analysis-winners-interview-2nd-place-kazuki-onodera/>
+2. Appraoch will be similar to the one outlined in this blog post <http://blog.kaggle.com/2017/09/21/instacart-market-basket-analysis-winners-interview-2nd-place-kazuki-onodera/>
-2. Predict Re-Orders: which previously purchased products will be in the next order.
+3. Predict Re-Orders: which previously purchased products will be in the next order.
 This depends on the User and the Product
-3. Predict None - Will the User's next order NOT contain a re-order.
+4. Predict None - Will the User's next order NOT contain a re-order.
 If the probability is p, then we can infer the probability of a re-order is (1-p).
-4. Using the probabilities from both the steps above predict the probability that a User will re-order
+5. Using the probabilities from both the steps above predict the probability that a User will re-order

 ### Submissions :
 Submissions will include